WalteirJulioAraujo/Projeto-14--MyWallet---BackEnd/README.md

 ## **How to run**

 1. Clone this repository

 2. Clone the front-end repository at https://github.com/WalteirJulioAraujo/my-wallet-frontend

 3. Follow instructions to run front-end at https://github.com/WalteirJulioAraujo/my-wallet-frontend

 4. Install dependencies</br>
 `npm i`

 5. Create an .env file based on env.example

+6. The files needed to create the database used by the application are in the folder "database", you can use dump.sql or databaseSQL(script)

-6. Run server </br>
+7. Run server </br>
 `npm run app`

-7. Congrats!
+8. Congrats!
 The app is running 😄

-8. Now, run the front-end with</br>
-`npm start`